ivanpaulovich/amora-angular-app/README.md

 ![Account Balance](MyAccountBalancePage.png)

-This project and website should be used only for learning and *all data is erased weekly*.
+This source code and website should be used only for learning and **all data is erased weekly**.